samsquire/ideas4/README.md

 You would need an id generation server/service that can generate massive numbers of safe id numbers that are globally unique.

-# 196. Binpacking network and time
+# 196. Binpacking work into network and time and server communication

 How do you write a scalable execution system that supports small numbers items to large petabytes worth of data?